 Stuart began his career by studying for a forestry degree (BSc) at Stellenbosch University in South Africa.
 He gained some work experience in forestry and nature conservation in South Africa before travelling to the UK and Europe for his overseas experience (OE) for a few years.
-He then came to New Zealand where he took up his current position.
+He then came to New Zealand where he took up his position at Scion.
 He had no previous experience in fire research, but thought it sounded fascinating, and he was successful in his application for the position.

 What his work involves

 The position is interesting and diverse.
 It includes carrying out experimental fires in the field to develop models.
 These models predict how fast fires will spread and how hot they will burn (which tells us how difficult they will be to control) in different types of vegetation.
 Other work in this field includes measuring firefighter fitness, social research with communities, computer modelling of fires and interaction with fire management personnel.